 Heartbeats for availability

 Detecting server failure reliably is difficult since you need to remotely distinguish between a server disappearing for a while versus catastrophic failure.
-If high availability incorrectly decides a master server has broken down and elects a new master, there might be unpredictable results if the original server returns.
+If high availability incorrectly decides a pool coordinator server has broken down and elects a new pool coordinator, there might be unpredictable results if the original server returns.
 Similarly, if a network issue causes the pool to split into two equal halves, we must ensure only one half accesses the shared storage and not both simultaneously.
 Citrix Hypervisor solves all these problems by having two mechanisms: a storage heartbeat and a network heartbeat.

 When you enable high availability in a pool, you nominate an iSCSI, Fibre Channel or NFS storage repository to be the heartbeat SR. Citrix Hypervisor automatically creates a couple of small virtual disks in this SR. The first disk is used by every server in the resource pool as a shared quorum disk.
 Each server allocates itself a unique block in the shared disk and regularly writes to the block to indicate that it is alive.
 When high availability starts up, all servers exchange data over both network and storage channels.
 This action indicates which servers they can see over both channels and demonstrates which I/O paths are working and which are not.
 This information is exchanged until a fixed point is reached and all servers in the pool agree about what they can see.
 When this agreement happens, high availability is enabled and the pool is protected.
 This high availability arming process can take a few minutes to settle for larger pools, but is only required when you first enable high availability.

 After high availability is active, each server regularly writes storage updates to the heartbeat virtual disk, and network packets over the management interface.
 Ensure that network adapters are bonded for resilience, and that storage interfaces are using dynamic multipathing where it is supported.
 This configuration ensures that any single adapter or wiring failures do not result in any availability issues.